ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 000000000000000000000000000000000000000000000000000000003b0559f4
 ```

-According to the specifications integer nunbers, such as addresses, appear in the ABI as 32 byte words.
+According to the specifications,  integer numbers (such as addresses) appear in the ABI as 32-byte words.
 So we know that the `to` address is [`4f6742badb049791cd9a37ea913f2bac38d01279`](https://etherscan.io/address/0x4f6742badb049791cd9a37ea913f2bac38d01279).
 The `value` is 0x3b0559f4 = 990206452.